DefinitionThis section has been translated automatically.

 Internal therapyThis section has been translated automatically.

-- To avoid secondary infections, if necessary, broad-spectrum antibiotics such as doxycycline (e.g. Vibravenous) initial 200 mg/day i.v., subsequent days 100 mg/day i.v.
-Children 4 mg/kg bw/day i.v.
+To prevent secondary infections, broad-spectrum antibiotics such as doxycycline (e.g., Vibravenous) initially 200 mg/day i.v., subsequent days 100 mg/day i.v.
+Children 4 mg/kg bw/day i.v., if necessary.

 Progression/forecastThis section has been translated automatically.